bkpravee/mc_springboot_test/README.md

 http://localhost:8080/swagger-ui.html
 ```
 ## API monitoring/metrics
-to activate monitoring, *spring-actuator* dependency is reqruied in *pom.xml*. (it is already added..) and also *application.properties* need to configured. if listener port is not configured monitoring is available at default server port.
+to activate monitoring, *spring-actuator* dependency is reqruied in *pom.xml*. (it is already added..) and also *application.properties* need to configured. if listener port is not configured monitoring is available at default server listener port (in case of tomcat it is 8080).
 ```
 management.server.port=8081
 management.endpoints.web.exposure.include=*